CMLPlatform/pycirk/docs/_build/html/_sources/installation.rst.txt

 Stable release
 --------------

-To install pyce, run this command in your terminal:
+To install pycirk, run this command in your terminal:

 .. code-block:: console

-    $ pip install pyce
+    $ pip install pycirk

-This is the preferred method to install pyCE, as it will always install the most recent stable release.
+This is the preferred method to install pycirk, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.